llancruzz/llancruzz/README.md

 I'm Alan Cruz, a pending <strong>Full Stack Software Developer</strong> based in Ireland. ( Start: April / 2022 - End: April / 2023 )

-Passionate <strong>Full Stack Software Developer</strong> in progress with a background in Business Administration, Project Management, HR (Human Resources) and Accounting.
+Passionate <strong>Full Stack Software Developer</strong> in progress with a background in Business Administration, HR (Human Resources) and Accounting.

 After a number of years, I've finally found what I wish I has been doing all along - Better late than never!